Micro-bit-final-project/Micro-bit-final-project.github.io/_posts/2021-05-08-pdf-packaging.markdown

 author: Giuseppe Barillari
 ---

-I finished writing the bash script that packages the blog posts as a PDF document, for the final hand-in.
+I finished writing the bash script that packages the blog posts as a PDF document for the final hand-in.
-I also create a first page for the document in LaTeX that briefly explains how to get to the blog and where to find all the project resources.
+I also create a first page for the document in LaTeX, that briefly explains how to get to the blog and where to find all the project resources.